thunderseethe/thunderseethe.github.io/content/posts/type-inference.md

 ```

 ## Type
 Before we can begin inferring types, we have to know what types can be inferred.
-Our `Type` type (ha) is determined by our `AST`.
-We'll need a type to cover each possible value our `AST` could produce.
-Since our `AST` only has 4 cases, we can check each one and determine what values they can produce:
+Our `Type` type (ha) is determined by our `Ast`.
+We'll need a type to cover each possible value our `Ast` could produce.
+Since our `Ast` only has 4 cases, we can check each one and determine what values they can produce:

  * `Var` - it produces any value `AST` produces (but is not a value itself)
  * `Int` - Integer literals are values and will need a type, the type of integers
  * `Fun` - Function literals are also values and will need a type, the type of functions
- * `App` - Function application is not a value, it produces a value when applied to an argument.
+ * `App` - Function application will return a value when evaluated, but the application case itself is not a value.

-So we have two values we can produce from our `AST`, `Int`, and `Fun`.
+So we have two values we can produce from our `Ast`, `Int`, and `Fun`.
 We'll need two types for these values.
 We'll also need a type for type variables; these won't be for any values but allow us to support polymorphism.
 Knowing all this we can lay out `Type`:
 ```rs
 struct TypeVar(u32);
 enum Type {